 Teaching numbers to your child is one the basic skills needed for school readiness.
-You’ll be happy to know that playing and reading are two of the best ways for children to learn!
-As a former preschool teacher and mom of 4, I’ve put together a list of books and toys that my family owns and I recommend for teaching number recognition to your child!
+If you’re looking for how to teach numbers to preschoolers and toddlers, you’ll be happy to know that playing and reading are two of the best ways for children to learn!

 Let’s jump in!

 Disclosure: This post contains Amazon affiliate links.
-If you click on the link and purchase an item, I receive an affiliate commission.
+If you click on the link and purchase an item, I receive an affiliate commission at no additional cost to you.

 1) The Very Hungry Caterpillar Book

 Spot Can Count by Eric Hill is a sweet book that follows a little dog named Spot through a day on the farm.
-He counts his way past various animals and there is a flap to lift on each page, which is always a hit with my children!
-I love that this book is short and sweet, promotes counting, and has great pictures.
-It’s a book we gladly read over and over!
+He counts his way past various animals and there is a flap to lift on each page, which is always a hit with preschool children.

-4) Melissa & Doug Nesting and Stacking Blocks
+4) Nesting and Stacking Blocks – How to Teach Numbers to Toddlers

 5) Melissa & Doug Water Wow!
 Reusable Water-Reveal Cards